Using Energy Efficient Induction Unit

 Induction units have energy efficient capacity to fulfill both heating and cooling needs, although they work more efficiently when used for cooling.

 Facility managers often recommend to replace the induction system because of the high speed of the air passing through the induction makes the terminal units noisy.

 Additionally, some buildings may also face some issues with static air pressure whereas some encounter moisture-related problems.
 General wearing and tearing can also make the facility managers look for some alternatives.

 - When it comes to replacing your old induction unit, various systems are available.
 The engineers can swap the fan and coil system for which they need to install new ductwork.
 However, finding an appropriate space for the extra ductwork is no less than a challenge if the induction unit pair off with the original building design.

 - Another suitable option for induction replacement is a ductless split system.
 It covers both smaller indoor units and huge outdoor units.
 The design and function of a ductless split system may attract occupants for having similarities with the induction system.
 One of the minus points of the energy-efficient system is that it does not replace air with a split system.
 So while getting it, ventilation needs to be taken into account.

 - The best and most reliable option here is to replace the old induction with a new and updated one.
 This method is recommended by the majority of facility managers.
 Due to the constant advancement in the technological field, today there are more upgraded systems available with almost more than 30% improvement in energy efficiency.

-Today’s modern induction systems are more energy efficient and smoother than the decade old manufactured induction system.
+Today’s modern induction unit systems are more energy-efficient and smoother than the decade-old manufactured induction system.
 Two alternating induction systems are mentioned below.

-This particular induction system sends different volumes that prohibit the cold water from entering into the room.
+This particular induction system sends different volumes that prohibit cold water from entering the room.
+Read More.

 It is made of a finned tube heat exchanger.
 The chilled beam system is mainly of two types- active and passive.
-The active beam system acts like the old induction systems because it supplies primary air through the central air handler.
+The active beam system acts like the old induction system because it supplies primary air through the central air handler.
+Learn More.